Four reasons why the creative agency pitch is a terrible instrument for decision-making and what to do instead.

 Dear fellow agencies that keep participating in creative pitches:

-If you think that the originality of your ideas is your most important asset, and yet you’re willing to give them away for free during a creative pitch, there’s no excuses for you.
+If you think that the originality of your ideas is your most important asset, and yet you’re willing to give them away for free during a creative pitch, there are no excuses for you.
 You have a dead business model.
 You deserve to be disrupted.

 And dear pitch consultants who advice marketers on organizing creative pitches: There’s a special place in hell for ex-advertising executives who get paid to do exactly the value-destruction they once detested.

 Let Tom know what you think about this article

 Receive our biweekly email with the best articles we've been reading in the meantime.